Eleuthera: NAVFAC Eleuthera

 The United States Naval Facility (NAVFAC) Eleuthera, Bahamas was a shore terminus and processing facility for the Sound Surveillance System (SOSUS) operated by the U.S. Navy to detect submarines.
 In 1951 a six-element test array had been placed offshore to demonstrate the system's capability to detect submarines.
 After successful tests with a U.S. submarine, a functional forty-element array was installed in 1952 as one of a total of nine Atlantic systems ordered.
 Though it was the first array to be installed, it was last to get the operational shore terminal under Navy command when NAVFAC Eleuthera was commissioned on 1 September 1957.
 The facility had a complement of 150 officers and enlisted men, a resident Western Electric engineer, some nineteen Pan-American Airway and RCA contractors, and 45 Bahamian employees who supported the facility.
 NAVFAC Eleuthera was decommissioned on 31 March 1980 after 23 years of service.
 It was located near Governor's Harbour Airport.
 The first U.S. Navy women to be assigned to a SOSUS facility were the eleven assigned to NAVFAC Eleuthera in 1972.
 Seventeen years earlier the Canadian contingent of the joint U.S./Canadian Forces SOSUS facility, Canadian Forces Station (CFS) Shelburne, included five women of the Women's Royal Canadian Naval Service.

 Adjacent to the NAVFAC was the original site of the first experimental array and electronics, operated by two Western Electric engineers and a few military personnel, which continued in service as an avenue for experiments.

 Eleuthera AAFB

-The US Air Force Eastern Test Range (ETR) Range Tracking Station No. 4 was sited at Eleuthera AAFB (ELU AUXILIARY AIR FORCE BASE), supported by contractor employees of the Radio Corporation of America (RCA) and Pan American Airways (PAA) in the 1960s and 1970s.
+The U.S. Air Force Eastern Test Range (ETR) Range Tracking Station No. 4 was sited at Eleuthera AAFB (ELU AUXILIARY AIR FORCE BASE), supported by contractor employees of the Radio Corporation of America (RCA) and Pan American Airways (PAA) in the 1960s and 1970s.
 This was used by the MISTRAM system.

 In popular culture

-The island-inspired a song named "Eleutheria" (freedom) by Lenny Kravitz in 1993.
+The island inspired a song named "Eleutheria" (freedom) by Lenny Kravitz in 1993.
 Kravitz is a resident of the island and has stated many of his songs were written while on the island.
-In an October 2020 interview from the island where he has been since the onset of the COVID-19 pandemic, he discussed the impact of the pandemic on the island and some of the crops he grows.

-The island also heavily inspired a cli-fi novel set partly in Boston and partly on the fictional island of Eleutheria, where a group of ecowarriors have built a compound.
-The predecessors to this group are English Puritans who came, centuries before, from London to Bermuda and then to Eleutheria.
-This is the same journey that English Puritan colonists followed before reaching Eleuthera in 1648.
-The book, titled Eleutheria, was written by Allegra Hyde and published by Vintage Books in 2022.